 After this initial collection of data and construction of a site-specific model, carbon content can be determined in the field using only the reflectometer and remote-sensing data, dramatically reducing sample collection time and cost.
 With these reductions in cost, Quick Carbon users could rapidly collect hundreds of measurements across a landscape, allowing them to produce localized maps of soil carbon that reveal patterns about the spatial distribution of soil carbon in the landscape and provide detailed estimates of how much soil carbon is stored in the landscape.
 As users re-sample over time, they can improve estimates by evaluating the ecological drivers of soil carbon variability and re-focusing future sampling efforts on key areas.
 By learning from itself, the Quick Carbon system improves sampling efficiency as it's used, further reducing measurement and verification costs.

-Our initial field tests are promising.
-Working with a first-generation field reflectometer we can predict soil carbon content within 1% accuracy.
-Extracting data from existing geographic datasets improved mean accuracy to within 0.88%.
+Our initial field tests over the last three years are promising. our method was able to estimate total soil carbon content across samples from +/- 0.2 % carbon (Oklahoma) to +/- 0.5 % carbon (California).
 In comparison, past researchers using similar techniques on more expensive laboratory-based instruments have achieved accuracy of 1-3%.
 Our models could also be improved by integrating spatial data from remote sensing satellites or newly available high resolution aerial photography (i.e. drone flyovers).
 With sufficient accuracy we could also interpolate across a given landscape to produce hyper-local maps of soil carbon stocks on a given landscape.